Becoming a registered Childminder

 The local authority offer all prospective and registered early years providers the opportunity to subscribe to the 'Early Years training programme' where you can access a variety of training courses from both local and national trainers, including mandatory paediatric first-aid training.

 Details on how to subscribe will be provided at the initial fully funded 'Early Years Foundation Stage' training sessions which are offered throughout the year.
-To find out when and where to access our next available course, please visit our Learning and Development pages by clicking here.
+To find out when and where to access the next available course, please visit the Learning and Development training pages

-To find out when and where to access our next available course, please visit our Learning and Development pages by clicking here.
+To find out when and where to access the next available course, please visit the Learning and Development training pages

 It is good practice for newly registered childminders to complete a suitable food hygiene course as soon as possible after registration and prior to their first Ofsted inspection visit.
 Food hygiene courses are available to Isle of Wight childminder practitioners as an E-learning package through the 'Training Subscription scheme'.